-The outrigger extend/retract momentary switch must be used in conjunction with the outrigger selector switch to control the operation of the jack and extension cylinders.
-Push the top of the switch to select the extend function or bottom of switch to select the retract switch.
+The outrigger extend or retract momentary switch must be used in conjunction with the outrigger selector switch to control the operation of the jack and extension cylinders.
+Push the desired switch to select the extend or retract mode.

 The integrated outrigger valve spool shifts allowing flow to either the extend or retract line as applicable.
-If the top of the switch is pushed down to extend, flow continues through the open solenoid valve to the piston side of the cylinder.
+If the switch is pushed to extend, flow continues through the open solenoid valve to the piston side of the cylinder.
 If the jack is to be extended, the flow first unseats the cylinder check valve then extends the cylinder.
 The oil from the rod end flows through the integrated outrigger valve, and then to the reservoir.

-When the bottom of the outrigger switch is pushed to retract position, the flow through the selector valve is directed to the rod side of the cylinder.
+When the outrigger switch is pushed to retract position, the flow through the selector valve is directed to the rod side of the cylinder.
 The oil in the piston side flows through the open solenoid back to the integrated outrigger valve.
 If a jack cylinder is to be retracted, then pilot pressure from the pressurized retract line unseats the cylinder check valve allowing oil to flow from the piston side through the open solenoid valve to the integrated outrigger valve.
 The integrated outrigger valve directs the flow to the reservoir.

-The optional single front outrigger (SFO) functions similar to any of the other outrigger cylinders.
-The SFO will retract when the outrigger extend/retract switch is positioned to the retract position.
+The optional (if equipped) single front outrigger (SFO) functions similar to any of the other outrigger cylinders.
+The SFO will retract when the outrigger retract switch is positioned to the retract position.
 After operating the main outrigger control, the SFO must be reset before operating the crane.
 An inline relief valve prevents over pressurization of the SFO as the cylinder is being extended.
 The valve is installed in line between the solenoid valve and the cylinder, and is set at 3447 kPa (500 psi).